 Considered to be part of your treatment, domestic violence classes educate offenders about the effects of domestic violence.
 A judge may order you to enroll in and complete such a program, which also addresses anger management.

 A domestic violence charge and conviction can have lasting effects on your life.
-When you’re accused of domestic violence, it’s crucial to contact an experienced criminal defense attorney.
+When you’re accused of domestic violence, it’s crucial to contact an experienced criminal defense lawyer.
 We at Weinstock Levin in Atlantic City, New Jersey, will represent you to the best of our abilities.
-For a free consultation, contact us at 609-297-3624 or toll-free at 800-549-7594.
+For a free consultation, contact us at 609-297-3624 or emergency at 609-214-8446.